Rishabh42/CineMatch/M3-report/M3-report.md

-**Reflection on Recommendation Service**
+## Reflections on Recommendation Service
-**Telemetry Collection System**
+We had no shortage of problems, both technical and logistic, in developing our recommendation system.
+But in the end, we are happy to have encountered these problems as you learn more from these challenges than you would if everything worked perfectly fine.
+Here are 3 main challenges we dealt with:

+### Cold start problem

 **Challenge:**
+One of our biggest challenges in developing a decent recommendation system was the lack of sufficient data, which limited the model's effectiveness and accuracy.
+Since we had a million users, we would need a substantial amount of data related to their watch history and ratings to give meaningful predictions.
+A major limitation with the collected data was duplication, since there was a log entry for each minute of the movie watched by a user.
+When we filtered these logs to extract unique entries, there was often a 70-80% reduction.
+For example, 5 million records would reduce to just 50,000.
+However, the cold start problem is common in recommendation systems and better data collection pipelines would have helped us improve our models.

+**Future Improvement:**
+Moving forward, the focus will be on enhancing data collection and curation processes.
+We would need to set up a more robust system to collect, parse and store our logs.
+Acquiring more comprehensive and diverse datasets is a primary goal to improve the model's performance and reliability.

+### Telemetry Collection System
+**Challenge:**
 The initial challenge was managing a vast volume of logs.
-Loki was chosen for its promise of efficient storage, but it presented limitations in log retrieval and high CPU usage.
+Loki was chosen for its promise of efficient storage, but it presented limitations in log retrieval as we could only retrieve 5,000 logs in one API request and it also averaged high CPU usage.

 **Current Solution:**
 Our team transitioned to a file-based system, opting to store logs in CSV files.
-This approach, while simpler, demanded more storage and necessitated regular log cleanups.
+This approach, while simpler, demands more storage and requires regular log cleanups.
+However, given the timeframe of the project, we decided this was a reasonable approach.

 **Future Direction:**
 With additional resources, the ideal solution would be to implement a database specifically for telemetry post-processing, aiming to enhance storage efficiency and retrieval capabilities.

-**Load Balancing and Kubernetes**
+### Load Balancing and Kubernetes

 **Challenge:**

-Implementing Kubernetes for load balancing and canary deployment was challenging, particularly due to the lack of root access and difficulties in configuring load balancers on specific ports.
+Implementing Kubernetes for load balancing and canary deployment was challenging, particularly due to the lack of root access and difficulties in configuring load balancers on  port 8082.
+We installed Docker using Kubernetes in Docker (KIND) which is alright for test environments.
+While we were able to set up all pods, deployments and services, and our service worked on port 80 of the team URL, we were not able to get it to work on port 8082, the port to which the simulator sends requests.
+We believe this was an ingress configuration issue, but could not figure out a solution.
+After putting in around three to four days of relentless effort into fixing this without success, we decided to move on.

 **Current Solution:**
 Our team reverted to a simpler solution using an NGINX load balancer and bash scripts for canary deployment.
+All the containers are orchestrated using docker compose and Docker networks.

 **Reflection:**
 This part of the project highlighted the importance of balancing ambitious technological implementations with practical project management considerations.
-Training Data for the Model

-**Challenge:**

-A critical aspect was the training data for the model.
-Our team faced the challenge of insufficient data, which limited the model's effectiveness and accuracy.

-**Future Improvement:**

-Moving forward, the focus will be on enhancing data collection and curation processes.
-Acquiring more comprehensive and diverse datasets is a primary goal to improve the model's performance and reliability.
+Kubernetes may have been a bit overkill for the scope of our project, but we wanted to kill two birds with one stone (load balancing and canary releases), which did not turn out very well.
+It is important to consider the scale of the project and available resources and limitations before venturing into a big technology.

+## Reflections on Teamwork

+### What went well
+Our experience in this team has been quite a rollercoaster ride, but in the end, we believe that things turned out fairly well.
+We did not have the most ideal team kickoff, but we managed to settle disputes and patch up stronger after that.
+Over time, we understood each other better and our workability and compatibility increased.
+We also some exchanged some skills with each other and got to learn new things and workstyles from each other.
+Especially during M3, everyone was active and pitched in their ideas and collaborated well.
+The whole project helped us develop not only technical skills, but also some valuable interpersonal skills that we present below.

+### Challenges
+- **Ensuring that all team members feel included**: We started off on a not-so-good note as there were some initial conflicts with regard to the involvement of all team members.
+Some team members knew each other outside of the course and this led to misunderstandings with regard to involving other team members, though it was never the intention.
+However, these were resolved by talking things out and setting expectations right.
+After the small tiff, our team cohesion was quite good and we had no differences with each other for the most part.

+- **Juggling commitments and varying availabilities**: Each team member had other commitments in terms of coursework from other classes or research projects.
+This made it hard to find a common time to meet and to have a continual progress on the milestones.
+We were quite diligent with our meetings at the start, but as we got burdened with increasing workloads converging at the same time, the regularity of our meetings started to wane.
+We realize that this is typical and expected of a university student, so it is unfair to expect team members to devote a hundred percent of their time toward the project.
+But it is important to set up an appropriate workflow to work asynchronously and sync up regularly to ensure the project does not stall.

+- **Responsiveness**: As the team got busier, we experienced communication gaps that slowed down our progress as a whole.
+Sometimes it used to be tough to get a response or acknowledgement from all team members when issues were being discussed or work was being allocated via WhatsApp.
+We realized that messaging, in general, tends to be a less engaging form of communication and actual conversations are important from time to time.

+- **Balancing expertise**: Though our team had varying domains of expertise that helped cover different aspects of the project, this also posed a challenge at times, especially in M1.
+As only one member in our team had solid hands-on machine learning experience, there was a high dependance on them to get things moving for M1.
+However, this was taken care of in subsequent milestones as the project's scope widened out.

+### Takeaways
+Based on the challenges we discussed, here are the lessons we learnt to make future collaborations more productive and successful:

+- **Being accountable and taking initiative**: The essence of teamwork is the team working together and playing an equally active role towards the advancement of the project, at least in projects in such a context.
+Despite one's packed schedule, if each team member takes personal responsibility to allot some time for the project at hand rather than leaving the heavylifting to just a few members, it can improve the overall quality of the project and can prevent cramming work close to the deadline.

+- **Accept constructive criticism**: We did not have a major problem in this regard, but something that we observed in general is that it is important for one to be open minded and accept suggestions and different perspectives rather than be fixated on one's own idea.
+You should also be willing to accept that you don't know things and should be willing to learn from your teammates.

+- **Pair programming is a good productivity booster**: We did not have extensive pair programming for the first two milestones, however, we did this fairly regularly for Milestone 3 and found it to be quite effective to bounce off ideas and get work done by sharing each other's expertise.
+We were able to complete our work faster and accomplish more this way.
+This is something we would definitely want to do more of in future projects.

 ### Some points worth highlighting about our implementation: